schul1012/Access-Point-Breach/README.md

 <h1>Access Point Breach</h1>

 <h2>Description</h2>
-A ticket-solving practice of changing access point configuration in an simulated environment, IT Specialist Simulator.
+A ticket-solving practice of changing access point configuration after its breach in a simulated environment, IT Specialist Simulator.
 <br />

 <h2>Environments Used</h2>